 Date Written: November 2004

-We use data on wages and rents in different U.S. cities to assess the amenity effects on production and consumption of cultural diversity as measured by diversity of countries of birth of city residents.
-We show that US-born citizens living in metropolitan areas where the share of foreign-born increased between 1970 and 1990 have experienced a significant average increase in their wage and in the rental price of their housing.
-Such finding is economically significant and robust to omitted variable bias and endogeneity bias.
-We then present a model in which cultural diversity may have both production and consumption amenity or disamenity effects.
-As people and firms are mobile across cities in the long run, the model implies that the joint results from the wage and rent regressions are consistent with a dominant production amenity effect of cultural diversity.
+What are the economic consequences to U.S. natives of the growing diversity of American cities?
+Is their productivity or utility affected by cultural diversity as measured by diversity of countries of birth of U.S. residents?
+We document in this paper a very robust correlation: US-born citizens living in metropolitan areas where the share of foreign-born increased between 1970 and 1990, experienced a significant increase in their wage and in the rental price of their housing.
+Such finding is economically significant and survives omitted variable bias and endogeneity bias.
+As people and firms are mobile across cities in the long run we argue that, in equilibrium, these correlations are consistent only with a net positive effect of cultural diversity on productivity of natives.